Aura-healthcare/Aura_gitbook/global-architecture.md

 * **Aura Gateway: **A hardware module that enforce communication to database

-* **Aura Mobile application: **A smartphone application that allows user to be alerted o and to report seizure
+* **Aura Mobile application: **A smartphone application that allows patients and relative to be alerted of an upcoming seizure and to report an

 * **Aura Algorithms:**